 Kristin Price is a champion for human beings getting to be human and creating a world where emotional and mental health is not only de-stigmatized but that people re-invent their relationship to themselves and find release, presence and joy in their lives.
 A nutritional consultant, professional coach and brilliant writer, she works with individuals and organizations seeking to make lives and food products healthier.

 Kristin graduated with first degree honours from The Institute of Holistic Nutrition.
-Her fascination with how food impacts our mental health led her to concentrate her studies in learning the science, emotional health and preventative care aspects of stress and adrenal fatigue, finding that it's not only what we eat that impacts our health, it's the thought we tell ourselves that contribute to mental wellbeing.
+Her fascination with how food impacts our mental health led her to concentrate her studies in learning the science, emotional health and preventative care aspects of stress and adrenal fatigue, finding that it's not only what we eat that impacts our health, it's the thoughts we tell ourselves that contribute to mental wellbeing.

 In her life-long pursuit to explore how human beings connect, make decisions, and respond to fear, Kristin has done extensive personal development and life coach training.
 She graduated from a year long coach training program, Accomplishment Coaching, and then becoming a mentor coach with the same organization to undertake intensive leadership training.
 Kristin is dedicated to the continual discovery of self through coaching and has invested significant time, energy and money on her own personal development, including training with some of the top coaches in the world, working weekly with her own coach, and continually reading books from top thought leaders.